Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 Outside of the old town, make sure you also pay a visit to Wat Prathat Doi Suthep.
 It’s the city’s jewel and apart from the stunning temple complex, it also has a commanding view of the entire Chiang Mai valley.

 I’ve been to a lot of street markets in many different places.
 What happens most of the times is that I eventually find them dull and get bored.
-This didn’t happen at all in Chiang Mai’s Sunday Night Market.
+This didn’t happen at all in Chiang Mai’s Sunday Night Market (also called Night Bazaar).
 It completely surpassed my expectations.

 First of all, it’s huge.
 It not only extends itself through Rachadamnoen – the main street in the old town – but many other streets were closed to traffic and filled with stalls and vendors.
-Basically the entire old town is transformed into a giant market.
+The entire old town is transformed into a giant market.

 I mean, shopping in the markets of Bangkok still has an advantage in terms of quantity, but from what I could see Chiang Mai definitely wins in quality.
 For some reason, everything that is being sold – specially food – seemed better.